 • This is a working meeting.
 All participants are requested to read material that will be sent prior to the meeting and to actively engage in discussions, and to attend the entire Workshop.
 Each participant will be assigned to one Theme (based on their indicated preference, where possible) and is asked to stay with that Theme for all breakout sessions.
 That said, there will be ample sharing from all breakouts in intermittent plenary and summary sessions.

 Outcomes: It is not the mandate of the International Dog Health Workshops or the IPFD to produce regulations or directives.
 However, in order to facilitate and promote ongoing and substantive actions and developments, as deemed needed by the participants, these are some of the outcomes and work product that it is expected will arise from the meeting:

 ► Sharing of existing information, templates, and tools, e.g., for data collection at the national or international level and for descriptive information about organizations and breeds; resources needed to address issues within and across themes.

 ► Guidelines and priority lists, which could be general or specific, e.g. for development of harmonized terminology; for key actions to support breeding, health and welfare; for sharing of material and resources; identifying gaps in our current resources and knowledge.

 ► Collaborative strategies and community building, e.g., outlining of communication and cooperative strategies (involving DogWellNet.com or other platforms); opportunities to build or enhance existing relationships, especially, across various stakeholder groups.

 Pre-meeting Working Groups: have been struck across all the themes in order to increase the likelihood of achieving the desired outcomes.
 Their goal is to collect and collate information; connect relevant stakeholders; and to outline key issues, goals and challenges to be addressed at the Workshop.
-Want to participate in a Working Group?
-Further information coming soon or contact any member of the organizing committee (see below).

 For more information see: